BTS024, Getting Ready to Self-Publish a Thriller Novella, Translating a Novel in French, and Changes to the Podcast

-During November and December, I launched a podcast for lovers of crime, mystery, thriller, and suspense novels called Thriller Novel Nerd.
-Originally, Thriller Novel Nerd was book reviews on my website.
-Eventually, it grew into other types of thriller novel related content.
-But, I grew tired of doing that and decided to turn it into a podcast.
+During November and December, I launched a podcast for lovers of crime, mystery, thriller, and suspense novels called Mystery Novel Nerd.
+Originally, Mystery Novel Nerd was a series of book reviews on my website.
+Eventually, it grew into other types of thriller novel-related content.
+But I grew tired of doing that and decided to turn it into a podcast.
 Even though I’m sporadic about creating content, I love podcasting.

 Essentially, the podcast is s a virtual book club for lovers of these genres.
-So far, I’ve published an Inaugural episode (what to expect) plus three shows.
-Next episode will be released on Sunday 19th of January.
+So far, I’ve published an Inaugural episode (What to Expect) plus three shows.
+The next episode will be released on Sunday, 19th of January.
 And, more importantly, it’s a bi-monthly podcast, so that’s one episode every second Sunday.
-I feel this manageable because the podcast is unscripted.
+I feel this is manageable because the podcast is unscripted.
 It’s me talking about books within those genres.
 There is some structure to the episodes.
 I have notes to keep me on track, but there is room to rant if that’s appropriate.

 But I’ll be respectful.